Yemen: Modern era

-Great Britain and the nine regions

-The building of the Legislative Council of Aden, built by the English in the 19th century as St. Mary's Church, was converted into the building of the Legislative Council in the 1960s, and is now a museum.
+The building of the Legislative Council of Aden, built by the British in the 19th century as St. Mary's Church, was converted into the building of the Legislative Council in the 1960s, and is now a museum.

 The British were looking for a coal depot to service their steamers en route to India.
 It took 700 tons of coal for a round-trip from Suez to Bombay.
 East India Company officials decided on Aden.
-The British Empire tried to reach an agreement with the Zaydi imam of Sana'a, permitting them a foothold in Mocha, and when unable to secure their position, they extracted a similar agreement from the Sultan of Lahej, enabling them to consolidate a position in Aden.
+The British Empire tried to reach an agreement with the Zaydi imam of Sanaa, permitting them a foothold in Mocha, and when unable to secure their position, they extracted a similar agreement from the Sultan of Lahej, enabling them to consolidate a position in Aden.
 The British managed to occupy Aden and evicted the Sultan of Lahej from Aden and forced him to accept their "protection".
 In November 1839, 5,000 tribesmen tried to retake the town but were repulsed and 200 were killed.

 With emigrants from India, East Africa, and Southeast Asia, Aden grew into a world city.
 In 1850, only 980 Arabs were registered as original inhabitants of the city.
-The English presence in Aden put them at odds with the Ottomans.
+The British presence in Aden put them at odds with the Ottomans.
 The Turks asserted to the British that they held sovereignty over the whole of Arabia, including Yemen as the successor of Mohammed and the Chief of the Universal Caliphate.